Independent Permanent Human Rights Commission: Objectives

-The IPHRC actively offer advise to decision-making bodies involving human rights.
+The IPHRC actively offer advice to decision-making bodies involving human rights.
 It also conduct research and studies in the same field, in addition to advocacing for human and fundamental rights of Muslim minority rights of the member and non-member states under the Universal Declaration of Human Rights with additional focus on Islamic principles, justice and equality.
 It also provides assistance for technical cooperation.
 The IPHRC is also entrusted with interfaith and intercultural dialogue as an instrumental inception for the promotion of peace and the Islamic values as described in its charter.

-It also reviews OIC's human rights activities and provide advise on recommended measures necessary for the improvement of human rights mechanism.
+It also reviews OIC's human rights activities and provide advice on recommended measures necessary for the improvement of human rights mechanism.
 The actively collaborates with the United Nations bodies and the OIC itself.
 It provides support for civil society groups, organizations and individuals associated with the same field.
 As a cross-regional human rights agency, it promotes universal values of the member and non-member states.
 It also serves as one of organisations that prevents duplicate publication concerning human rights protection and promotion.